p4lang/p4c/docs/README.md

 There is an global variable `config` in p4c compiler driver that stores the build steps for a particular target.
 By default, the bmv2 and ebpf backends are supported.
-Each backend is identified with a triplet, target-arch-vendor.
-For example, the default bmv2 backend is identified as bmv2-*-p4org.
+Each backend is identified with a triplet: **target-arch-vendor**.
+For example, the default bmv2 backend is identified as `bmv2-*-p4org`.
 The * is a wildcard to represent any architecture.
 User may choose to specify the architecture string to use different compilation flow for different backend architecture.